Mark Sizing and Placement

 Minimum Clear Space

-Measure ¼ of your shield’s width at the actual size you plan to display it.
+Measure one-quarter of the Nittany Lion shield’s width at the actual size you plan to display it.
 Use this measurement on all sides of your mark to create a minimum clear space perimeter.

 Mark Sizing and Placement //